wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 existence.
 The unhappiness may still come, but that's simply part of being human.
 It's kind of amazing actually that we feel such a range of emotions.

-So sometimes we may seem stuck with one, but when we're not, how do we decide which to go with?
-How do we balance ambition and acceptance?
+So sometimes we may seem stuck with one, but when we're not, and if changing isn't always the best solution, how do we decide which to go with?
+How do we balance ambition and affirmation?

 Unfortunately I still don't have a good heuristic for that.
 It really varies case by case, but I think just seeing that we have both options puts us in a